 Indeed Jessica Herbert according to Merrell continues to promote the excuse that any comments she might make would cause grief to her family.
 Merrell notes "Jessica Herbert has never apologized for her testimony or for her continued support of this psychic fantasy.
 Nor has she answered whether she or her mother met with Carl and Cheryl Wilber soon after they found the crash.
 At least one member of the Herbert family did according to the Wilber's.
 If so the Herbert family knew the truth before Jessica Herbert testified that Renier's fantasy was accurate.
 What kind of person is it that promotes a fantasy before a jury and then walks away to allow a jury to decide between the fantasy or the truth?
 Was her brothers death worth promoting a facade as a hero in his final moments alive?
 Did she have any reservations as she watched me fail in court in 1986 based in part on her testimony?
 Or is there another reason?"

 Noreen Renier is touted by many as "the best" among police psychics.
-Her rates for a private session (typically about 60-90 minutes in length according to a previous web site) have climbed from $40 in 1985 to $1,000 beginning in 2005.
+Her rates for a private session (typically about 60-90 minutes in length according to a previous web site) climbed from $40 in 1985 to $1,000 and beyond.
 In the Lynchburg News and Advance on July 31, 2005, the reporter noted, "Moreover, $1,000 isn't all that much to Noreen Renier anymore -- it's what she charges for her services. . . .
 'It used to be $600,' [Renier] said.
 'I actually raised the price to discourage people, because I've got more work than I can handle.'"

-From the time of the Piper PA-28R-200 plane with tail number N55495 crashed until it was found on February 10, 1984 the local newspapers covered the case extensively.
+Yet from the time of the Piper PA-28R-200 plane with tail number N55495 crashed until it was found on February 10, 1984 many eastern U.S. newspapers covered the case extensively.
 On February 15, 1984, a local newspaper noted that Arthur Herbert had boarded with Carolyn Porter, Robert Brewster and pilot Charles Perry --- but two days later the newspapers reported Perry had used an assumed name and was actually Charles A. Principe though he went by Chuck at times.

 Did Charles Principe select to use the name Charles Perry because a real Charles Perry (click here) was both a pilot and hero during World War II?
 And more importantly, why didn't the "amazing psychic" who claimed to be so accurate about events surrounding the crash mention to authorities that the pilot wasn't who he claimed?
 We get only failure after failure when Renier's psychic claims are compared with the actual events.